discord-php/DiscordPHP/README.md

 ## Contributing

 We are open to contributions.
-However, please make sure you follow our coding standards (PSR-4 autoloading and custon styling).
+However, please make sure you follow our coding standards (PSR-4 autoloading and custom styling).
 We use StyleCI to format our code.
 Our StyleCI settings can be found [here](https://github.com/teamreflex/DiscordPHP/wiki/StyleCI).

 ## Library Comparison